 Quiet observation helps you untangle who you really are from who you’ve been told you should be.
 Through regular practice you’ll start to notice:

-- Your emotional triggers—why certain things set you off and what lies beneath those reactions.
+- Your emotional triggers, and why certain things set you off

 Foundational Meditation Techniques for Your Journey